 No. Lawyers only get involved in the legally significant events of the transaction and the buyer’s financing is not a legally significant event for a seller.
 Additionally, lenders are not permitted to disclose many aspects of a buyer’s financing.

 It depends on a lot of factors.
 Here is a list of items that most sellers need to pay for in a standard closing:

-- Title Fees- these range greatly depending on purchase price.
+- Title Fees: These range greatly depending on purchase price.
 They range from $2500-$7500 although a general average is $3,000.
-Our office will give you an exact tile fee quote within a couple of weeks of opening your file.
+Our office will give you an exact title fee quote within a couple of weeks of opening your file.

-(Last year’s tax bill multiplied by 105%)/365) multiplied by the number of days between last year’s tax bill and closing.
+Last year’s tax bill multiplied by 105%, divided with 365 (number of days in a year), multiplied by the number of days between last year’s tax bill and closing.

 2018 proration: $1050.

 2019 proration (31 days): 2.88 * 31= 89.28.

 Total tax proration: $1139.28.

 Please note that at various times during the year, one of the tax bill installments will have been paid and the other will not.
 Depending on the time of the year, this will affect the above formula.

 No. You may suggest times that work best for you, but the closing needs to be scheduled based on a lot of people’s schedules including the buyers, the sellers, the buyer’s attorney, the seller’s attorney, and the title company’s availability.
 If you are closing at the end of the month, it is even harder to get the time you desire as this is when title companies are the busiest.